fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

+---
+layout: post
-# Using client stubs for easy and reliable integration tests
+title: Using client stubs for easy and reliable integration tests
+---

 ## Introduction